 Appearances can be deceptive.
 Although it was not immediately apparent, the war had seriously undermined the British Empire’s strategic position and, with it, the security system upon which New Zealand relied.
 New potential rivals outside Europe had emerged, in particular the United States and Japan.
 Communist Russia represented a fundamentally antagonistic and unstable ingredient in international relations.

 The war had left Britain financially drained and unable to sustain the level of armaments required to protect its worldwide empire.
 Its position weakened further after the termination of the Anglo-Japanese Alliance in 1921.
 Increasingly Britain relied on political action to maintain the status quo, an approach that would fall apart in the 1930s.

 At first sight, the prolonged and costly conflict did not affect New Zealand attitudes to war.
-When, in 1922, a new conflict with Turkey seemed possible during the Chanak crisis, thousands of men rapidly came forward to form a new expeditionary force.
+When, in 1922, a new conflict with Turkey seemed possible during the Chanak crisis, thousands of men rapidly came forward to volunteer for an expeditionary force.
 Ultimately, however, the heavy toll of lives and the seemingly futile nature of many of the battles, especially on the Western Front, did affect opinion in New Zealand, as in other Commonwealth countries.
 Pacifism strengthened.

 The war, especially the Gallipoli campaign, also had a marked influence on the development of a distinctive New Zealand national identity.